Compressing the chronology of a temporal network with graph commutators

-with $d_{ALG}$ defined analogously.
-We apply the algorithm to synthetic networks in Fig.~\ref{fig:synthetic} and real data in Fig.~\ref{fig:hospital}.
+and similarly for $\deven$ and $\dmdl$.
+We apply the algorithm to synthetic networks in Fig.~\ref{fig:synthetic}, and to a dataset of four days and nights of contacts in a hospital \cite{vanhems_estimating_2013} in Fig.~\ref{fig:hospital}, along with several other temporal contact network datasets \cite{sociopatterns}.

-The error metric defined in Eq.~\eqref{eqn:combo_error} picks up on the sensitivity of pairs of snapshots to aggregation, and can be assessed at any level of snapshot resolution.
 We show in the top panel of Fig.~\ref{fig:hospital} how the sensitivity of certain temporal ranges is maintained over a large range of resolution, which allows for pre-aggregation of data to improve the speed of the algorithm.
-Importantly, the error metric allows us to identify the daily patterns of the contact data at a glance.
-Once integrated in the compression algorithm, the middle panel shows how we can aggregate over nights and capture the daily activity in one or two snapshots.
-As seen in the bottom panel, our algorithm compresses more than twice as much than evenly distributed compression while retaining a given level of error on the resulting dynamics.
+The error metric also allows us to identify the daily patterns of the contact data at a glance.
+Once integrated in the compression algorithm, the middle panel shows how we can aggregate over nights at the hospital, and capture the daily activity in one or two snapshots.
+As seen in Fig.~\ref{fig:synthetic} (bottom) and Fig.~\ref{fig:hospital} (middle), our algorithm compresses more effectively than even-width time windows and the MDL method.
+In fact, for a given number of even-width aggregation steps, the algorithm can attain the same level of error after significantly more aggregation steps ($\sim$50-200\%).
+We call this additional aggregation the \textit{compression ratio} and use it to summarize the results on other temporal data sets in Fig.~\ref{fig:hospital} (bottom).

-\paragraph{\textbf{Discussion}} The error term $\xi$ obtained in Eq.~(\ref{eqn:combo_error}) is a fast approach to estimating aggregation error using the matrix exponential.
-There are four interesting applications for the $\xi$ error term.
-First, it can directly provide bounds of accuracy when studying dynamics on temporal networks with tools developed for epidemics on static networks.
-Our analytical error estimate starts with a description of epidemic dynamics but was boiled down to a simple diffusion rate.
-While other mechanisms (saturation and recovery) were ignored, Fig.~\ref{fig:approximation} showed how accurate our approach remained.
-Consequently, our tool could very likely be used to estimate error around other type of diffusion dynamics.
+\paragraph{\textbf{Discussion}} The measure $\xi_{A,B}$ of the error induced by aggregating adjacent snapshots, and our hierarchical compression algorithm based on it, offer at least four interesting applications.